sammo3182/regioncode/joss/paper.md

 The package is developed to conquer such difficulties to match regional data across years more conveniently and correctly.
 Inspired by Vincent Arel-Bundock’s well-known `countrycode` [@Arel-Bundock2018], we created `regioncode` to achieve similar functions specifically for China studies. `regioncode` enables seamlessly converting formal names, common-used names, and division codes of Chinese prefecture regions between each other and across thirty-four years from 1986 to 2019.

 In the current version, we provide three basic functions` 2code`, `2name`, and `2sname` to convert formal names, common-used names, and division codes between each other.
-We also provide some useful features: `incompleteName`, which completes incomplete parameters; `2area`, which converts region codes and names of the region into the municipal area that they belong to; `topinyin`, which convert the names or areas into the form of pinyin; and `language_trans`, which offers a function to convert the name of prefecture from any year to language(local dialect) zone.
+We also provide some useful features: `incompleteName`, which completes incomplete parameters; `2area`, which converts region codes and names of the region into the municipal area that they belong to; `topinyin`, which convert the names or areas into the form of pinyin; and `todialect`, which offers a function to convert the name of prefecture from any year to language(local dialect) zone.

 # Examples